qradiolink/qradiolink/README.md

 - Configurable filter widths for analog modes
 - CTCSS encoder and decoder for analog FM
 - VOX mode
-- Analog and digital mode repeater - full duplex mode, no mixed mode support (yet)
+- Analog and digital mode repeater - in full duplex mode only, same mode or mixed mode repeater (e.g. FM to Codec2 and viceversa, or FM to Opus and viceversa)
+- Repeater linking via VOIP and Mumble - a group of repeaters can be linked by sharing the same Mumble channel.
+This feature is still experimental and WIP.
 - USB FTDI relay support
 - Full duplex 250 kbit/s IP radio modem with configurable TX/RX offsets
 - Automatic carrier tracking and Doppler effect correction for all digital modes except FreeDV modes.
 The system can track Doppler shifts of 5-10 kHz, depending on mode.
 It requires a CNR of at least 10-12 dB, more for FSK modes than for PSK modes.